 To improve the health and safety of employees, UPS developed the Comprehensive Health and Safety Process (CHSP) in 1995.
-Now there are more than 3,300 CHSP committees at UPS facilities around the world.
+Now there are more than 3,450 CHSP committees at UPS facilities around the world.
 They conduct facility and equipment audits, lead training programs, perform work practice and behavior analysis and recommend process and equipment changes.
-As a result of their efforts, lost time injuries have been reduced by 35 percent since 2006.

 Based on driver and package handler suggestions, facility and equipment improvements have also been made so it is less tedious to move 19.1 million packages each day.
 Examples of these improvements are designing ergonomic handheld computers for drivers and changing the layout of new buildings.